mishaalanjum23/MLB-Internship/DeepLearning/Day12/README.md

 ### Challenges

 * The Cats vs Dogs dataset was not loading correctly with TensorFlow Datasets, so I used a monkey patch to fix the issue and successfully load the dataset.
-* At first, I did not shuffle the dataset before splitting it.
+* At first, I did not shuffle the dataset.
 I learned that shuffling helps create a better training and validation split.

 ### Lessons Learned